 Make Some Space in the Computer

 Stereo has two channels, i.e., left and right, so it needs more space to record than mono.
 Audacity demands more storage to record in stereo mode than mono.
-So if you need more free space on your hard disk or SSD, then Audacity will only record mono.
+So, if you need more free space on your hard disk or SSD, Audacity will only record mono.
 To fix this issue quickly, follow the steps given below:

 - Now select the drive in which you have installed Audacity.
 Right-click on it and go to “Properties.”